Ghost (2019 film): Production

 The film is based on a newspaper article in which the British Court had allowed a matter involving spirits to be tried.
 The principal photography of the film started on 17 November 2018 in London.

 Reception

+The movie opened to negative reviews from critics and the audience alike.

+Aarty Iyengar of Latestly gave the film 2.5 stars out of 5, stating, "Sanaya Irani and Shivam Bhargavaa's performance is so terrible that you'd rather watch the ghosts on the big screen over them.
+Even in the most dangerous and scary situations, Bhargavaa has a faint smile on his face.
+Sanaya, on the other hand, is terrible in terms of dialogue delivery.
+Whenever she tries to enunciate or be very articulate, it only sounds like she's trying too hard."

 Pallabi Dey Purkayastha of The Times of India gave the film two out of five, writing, "In the end, ‘Ghost’ offers nothing new, not in terms of storytelling nor in evoking a fear with the usual thrills and spills.
 This one's another shot in the dark in what has become one of the most underutilised genres in Bollywood right now."
 Namrata Thakker of Rediff.com gave the film one out of five, writing, "The film drags on until the climax, by which time you feel like walking out of the theatre."

 Ghost performed poorly at the box office with a collection of ₹1.82 crore and was considered a box-office bomb.